jrawbits/VE-Installer/ReadMe.md

 stuff is) can be published to the web.
 I've included a bash script in the build directory that I use to push the updated installers and package repository to my website, [https://visioneval.jeremyraw.com](https://visioneval.jeremyraw.com)

+There's also the **www** folder which contains a skeletal .html-based website used to power my website, but you can safely ignore it.